 Downtown Miami + Brickell:

 In the land of banks and steakhouses, there are still plenty of unique meals to be had.
 For those enjoying an expense account dinner, perpetual sushi hot spot Zuma, Peruvian mecca La Mar, and modern-day steak house Edge Steak & Bar will impress the bosses, while LPM with its chic Mediterranean flare is perfect for date night.
 For a more low-key option, the gazpacho at modern Spanish eatery NIU is always a winner.
-Finish the day off with a drink at popular rooftop hangout Sugar, or one of the area’s watering holes like American Southwest-influenced drinking den Lost Boy, or oenophile hub Margot, or local favorite Jaguar Sun.
+Finish the day off with a drink at popular rooftop hangout Sugar, or one of the area’s watering holes like American Southwest-influenced drinking den Lost Boy, or oenophile hub Margot, newly reopened Over Under, or local favorite Jaguar Sun.
 For a comprehensive guide to dining in Downtown Miami visit here and for your guide on Brickell dining visit here.

 Miami Glossary of Terms

 A Cuban-style burger made with a thin, very seasoned pork and beef patty, topped with shoestring potatoes, diced onions and ketchup and nestled inside a Cuban roll.
 Debates rage on where to find them but these are your five best bets.

 While the term is used liberally nowadays, traditional croquetas are filled with diced ham and béchamel and devoured around breakfast time.
 Eat them like a local on top of a saltine cracker with a squirt of lime juice.
 Here are the best 15 spots to find traditional and untraditional varieties.